-The Director of Land Registration deals with all matters relating to land registration, the Ghor Mudawwara Land Agreement and the acquisition of immovable property for Government and the Forces, either by private treaty or the Land (Acquisition for Public Purposes) Ordinance, 1943.
-The staff is 169, 106 of which are Arabs, 60 Jews, 2 British. and one other.
+The Director of Land Registration deals with all matters relating to land registration, the Chor Mudanuara Land Agreement and the acquisition of immovable property for Government and the Forces, either by private treaty or the Land (Acquisition for Public Pyrposes) Ordinance, 1943.
+The staff is 16), 106 of which are Arabs, 60 Jews, 2 Exitish and one other.

-The Department has been decentralized and very little can be done if conditions are not normal. in view of the partition the registers have been photographed and the negatives are to remain in London with the Colonial Office until normal conditions are restored.
+The Department has been decentralized and very little can be done if conditions are not normal.
+In view of the partition the registers have been photographed and the negatives are to remain in London with the Colonial Office until normal conditions are restored.
 Then a copy of the photographs will be handed over to each of the States.
-The Director suggested that a law should be enacted allowing transactions without registration until normal conditions prevail.
-There is danger that rose of the registers say be destroyed.
+The Director suggests that a law should be enacted allowing transactions without registration until normal conditions prevail.

+There is danger that some of the registers may be destroyed.

-xx.
-LAND SETTLEMENT AND IRRIGATION
+XX.
+LAND SEPTLEMENT AND IRRIGATION

 The Department of Land Settlement comprises a group of activities.
 In the first place, the Director administers the Land (Settlement of Title) Ordinance, 1928.
-Operations under this legislation are designed to obtain an accurate record of rights which under the complicated and unsatisfactory land system inherited from the Ottoman regime did not exist.
-Land settlement is carried out by survey and settlement parties in the field under the general direction of the Directors of Land Settlement and Surveys
+Operations under this legislation are designed to obtain an accurate record of rights which under the complicated and unsatisfactory land system inherited from the Ottomen regime did not exist.
+Land settlement is carried out by survey and settlement parties in the field under the general direction of the Directors of Land Settlement and Surveys.

-Secondly, the Director of Land Settlement is responsible for the administration of state domain.
-He presents and prosecutes Government claim in land settlement.
+Secondly, the Director of Lend Settlement is responsible for the administration of state domain.
+He presents and prosecutes Government claims in land settlement.

 Thirdly, as Agent he has the management of the important Haifa Harbour Reclaimed Area Estate.